CoderSales/robotCanRevInterface/documentation/A03turtlesim.md

 ### Above command Produces the following in Terminal 2

+#### this allows for navigation of the onscreen turtle produced by running turtlesim

 ```bash
 cris2025@ubuntu:~$ ros2 run turtlesim turtlesim_node
 [INFO] [1747061373.834029396] [turtlesim]: Starting turtlesim with node name /turtlesim